-I recently visited San Juan, Puerto Rico for the third time.
-My two previous trips were a baecation with my husband and birthday trip for two of my girlfriends.
-This time I visited the island on my second solo trip, my first was to Tulum, Mexico (you can read that itinerary here).
+I recently visited San Juan, Puerto Rico, for the third time.
+My two previous trips were a baecation with my husband and a birthday trip for two of my girlfriends.
+The last time I visited the island on my second solo trip, my first was Tulum, Mexico (you can read that itinerary here).
 I was a little nervous about traveling to Puerto Rico solo as a female, but it turned out great!
 If you’re thinking about taking a solo trip but have been on the fence, I highly recommend it!
-Through these three visits, I’ve done a lot on the island and here are the best things to do in San Juan, Puerto Rico, in my opinion.
+Through these three visits, I’ve done a lot on the island, and here are the best things to do in San Juan, Puerto Rico, in my opinion.

-How to Get to San Juan
+How to Get Cheap Flights to San Juan

 El Yunque Rainforest

-There are only 5 Bioluminescent Bays in the entire world and 3 are located in Puerto Rico.
+There are only 5 Bioluminescent Bays in the entire world, and 3 are located in Puerto Rico.
 The other two are in Jamaica and Vietnam.
-The three in Puerto Rico are in Mosquito Bay in Vieques, Laguna Grande in the north-east in Fajardo, and La Parguera in the southwest in Lajas.
+The three in Puerto Rico are in Mosquito Bay in Vieques, Laguna Grande in the northeast in Fajardo, and La Parguera in the southwest in Lajas.
 Visiting the bays, or even only one, is a once-in-a-lifetime experience and so worth seeing.
 It definitely ranks high on my things-to-do list in Puerto Rico.

 Snorkeling or Diving in Culebra